388th Operations Group: Cold War

-Modern era
+Reactivation

-On 1 December 1991, the 388th Operations Group (388 OG) was activated as a result of the 388th Tactical Fighter Wing implementing the USAF objective wing organization.
+On 1 December 1991, the 388th Operations Group was activated as a result of the 388th Tactical Fighter Wing implementing the USAF Objective Wing organization.
 Upon activation, the 388th OG was bestowed the lineage and history of the 388th Tactical Fighter Group and all predecessor organizations.
 In addition, the 388th OG was assigned the flying squadrons of the redesignated 388th Fighter Wing.

 The group had a continuing commitment of approximately six months per year to Operation Southern Watch, protecting the no-fly zone south of the 33rd parallel in Iraq.
 The 729th ACS also had a continuous presence in South America supporting the war on drugs.

 The 388th OG flew the F-16's 5 millionth flying hour at Hill Air Force Base 4 December 1996.

 In its 2005 BRAC Recommendations, DoD recommended to close Cannon Air Force Base, New Mexico.
 As a result, it would distribute the 27th Fighter Wing's F-16s to 388th OG at Hill AFB (six aircraft) and several other installations.

 In September 2017 the group's last F-16 Fighting Falcon departed for Holloman Air Force Base as the group completed the replacement of its F-16s with the new F-35 Lightning II.